Feedback

 Sheet 65

 Lough Gur has a great concentration of prehistoric remains, including wedge-tombs, foundations of huts, stone circles, standing-stones and crannógs (artificial refuge-islands in lakes).
+These are spread over several townlands.

 The most important of several alignments, however, is that of the short stone-lined entrance passage with two massive stones at the opposite side of the circle, whose tops form a V-notch for observing the moon's minimum midsummer setting in 2500 BC.

-more photos
+More photos

-click for more pictures
+click for more

 ~ 350 metres NNE is large, gently-leaning menhir standing 3.5 metres tall behind a farm building.
-The west face appears to have been worked flat - almost concave - while the rear is very rounded, and the name of 'stooper' (cruach) would be more appropriate for this stone than for the one at the Líos.
+The west face appears to have been worked flat, almost concave while the rear is very rounded, and the name of 'stooper' (cruach) would be more appropriate for this stone than for the one at the Líos.
 It stands to the east of an ancient sunken track that runs north-south past it and the foundations of several hut sites and ancient field boundaries.

-Grange standing-stone - photo by Ian Thompson
+click for another photo Grange standing-stone - photo by Ian Thompson

 ~ Just visible over the hedge 100 metres to the south of Grange Líos and accessible through a gate in the same field boundary is Cloch a' Bhíle, or the Tree of Life, said to be a lithic manifestation of the supernatural tree that mythically grows at the bottom of the nearby Lough.
 In its gnarled, bramble-protected mossiness it does resemble a trunkless tree.